stochastic-thread/snek.ex/README.md

 ```

 As you can see the above response is a tuple, left is the py proc (under the hood really its a port that enables
-messaging with another process such as the python vm.
+messaging with another process via STDIN and STDOUT, in this case from the processes running in the BEAM VM <---> a running Python process.
 On the right, your list of processes is available